wyne-ybanez/personal-portfolio-master/TESTING.md

 (i) Bug discovered where the form would submit but it would not validate the user's inputs.
 It would just automatically send the user to 'thankyou.html' and ignore the `required` code in the html file.

-(ii) Error 405 Bug discovered when testing the website's contact form on github [pages.](assets/tests/405error.png)
+(ii) Error 405 Bug discovered when testing the website's contact form on Github [pages.](assets/tests/405error.png)

 ### Contact Form Debug